Sermon Recap: HOLY GOD based on Leviticus 10:1-3; 19:1-2; Hebrews 12:14; Revelation 21:27

 4) Place in the offering plate on Sunday!

-Continue to Keep in Prayer our members in Skilled Care Facilities: Mary G Miller, Shirley Miller & Carolyn Wine
+Continue to Keep in Prayer our members in Skilled Care Facilities: Mary G Miller, Shirley Miller, Louise Shirkey & Carolyn Wine

-Keep Evy Kaye’s friend Mary Beth and Tami Plaugher’s friend Vicki as they both are wrestling with cancer.
+Keep Evy Kaye’s friend Mary Beth in your prayers as she is wrestling with cancer.

 Eddie Baker (health)